reselbob/kinesis-streamer/README.md

 `npm test`

-The tests that run in this project check that the crendentials information is available in the runtime environment.
-Also, a test will check that a ShardId is returned from the Kinesis Stream to which the application is configured.
+The tests that run in this project check that the credential information is available in the runtime environment.
+Also, a test will check that a ShardId is returned from the Kinesis Stream to which the application is bound.

+Operationally this means that all the values assigned to required environment variables work as expected.

 ## Running the project